 When we travel, we often do a combination of hotels we are wanting to stay at as well as destinations nearby.
 We did this over the summer in Oregon as we had found the epic Bay Point Landing cabins and planned a whole trip around the southern Oregon Coast.

 You will also find plenty of vacation rentals on VRBO as well if you’d like to book a private home for your trip.

-What to Pack for the Trip
+What to Pack a Trip to the Oregon Coast

 If there is one recommendation for a trip to Oregon, it is to pack layers.
 You’ll find that coastal towns are often quite windy and can cool off at night and in the morning.
 If you’re planning on hiking as well, you’ll want a pair of sturdy hiking shoes for the coastal trails.
 And don’t forget a camera to snap some photos along the way!

-Favorite boots/shoes for hiking:
+Favorite Boots/Shoes for Hiking

-Camera Gear for Travel:
+Camera Gear for Travel